-EASY-2005 requires a minimum of 500 Mbytes of free disk space on the UNIX machine on which it will be installed.
+EASY-2007 requires a minimum of 650 Mbytes of free disk space on the UNIX machine on which it will be installed.

-The FISPACT program and the associated EAF libraries, under UNIX, needs to be setup in a certain fixed directory structure since the programme itself will look for files in definite places in the directory tree.
+The FISPACT program and the associated EAF libraries, under UNIX, need to be placed in a particular fixed directory structure since the program will look for files in definite places in the directory tree.